-In mid-2013, the Compensation Committee engaged a compensation consultant, Pearl Meyer & Partners, LLC ("PM&P"), to review, assess and provide recommendations with respect to certain aspects of the Company's compensation program for executive officers and directors.
-In this role, PM&P renders services specifically requested by the Compensation Committee, which has included examining the overall pay mix for our executives, conducting a competitive assessment of our executive compensation program and making recommendations to and advising the Compensation Committee on compensation design and levels.
-In this regard, PM&P provides advice to the Compensation Committee on structuring annual and long-term incentive arrangements for executives.
-In addition, PM&P provides advice to the Compensation Committee on the compensation elements and levels for non-employee directors.
-CPSI did not engage PM&P for any projects other than those directed by the Compensation Committee, which were limited to engagements involving the compensation of executives and directors and PM&P has not performed any other services for CPSI.
-The Compensation Committee assessed PM&P's independence based on various factors and has determined that PM&P's engagement and the services provided by PM&P to the Compensation Committee did not raise any conflict of interest.
+In October 2015, the Compensation Committee engaged Frederic W. Cook & Co., Inc. ("Cook"), which has served as the Committee's compensation consultant since such date.
+The Committee previously retained Pearl Meyer & Partners, LLC ("PM&P"), which served as the Committee's compensation consultant from mid-2013 through October 2015.
+Cook was engaged by the Committee to review, assess and provide recommendations with respect to certain aspects of the Company's compensation program for executive officers and directors.
+In this role, Cook renders services specifically requested by the Compensation Committee, which has included examining the overall pay mix for our executives, conducting a competitive assessment of our executive compensation program and making recommendations to and advising the Compensation Committee on compensation design and levels.
+In this regard, Cook provides advice to the Compensation Committee on structuring annual and long-term incentive arrangements for executives.
+In addition, Cook provides advice to the Compensation Committee on the compensation Committee, which were limited to engagements involving the compensation of executives and directors, and neither Cook nor PM&P has performed any other services for CPSI.
+The Compensation Committee assessed each of Cook's and PM&P's independence based on various factors and has determined that each of Cook's and PM&P's engagement and the services provided by Cook and PM&P to the Compensation Committee did not raise any conflict of interest.